 Does RAM Affect Gaming?

-Are you looking to know how much RAM you’ll need for your new gaming computer?
-Or, perhaps you’d like to understand how RAM speed influences your frame rate? when it comes to gaming.
+Are you looking to know how much RAM you’ll need for your new gaming computer? you would like to understand how RAM speed influences your frame rate? when it comes to gaming.

 Does RAM Affect Gaming?
 What is RAM?